djordjemila/sdn/README.md

 pip install -r requirements.txt
 ```

 **Note of caution: Ensure the right version of PyTorchLightning is used.
-We found multiple issues in the newer versions**
+We found multiple issues in the newer versions as the library is not backward compatible.**

-###### CIFAR10

-The data will be automatically downloaded through PyTorch.
+**CIFAR10:** The data will be automatically downloaded through PyTorch.
 To run the baselines that reproduce the results from the paper use:
 ``` bash
 bash train_cifar.sh
 ```

-###### ImageNet32

-To obtain the dataset go into the folder 'data/ImageNet32' and then run
+**ImageNet32:** To obtain the dataset go into the folder 'data/ImageNet32' and then run
 ``` bash
 bash get_imagenet_data.sh
 ```